microsoft/microsoft-ui-xaml/docs/contribution_workflow.md

 Each pull request to `master` must pass the following checks.

 Pull requests from a fork will not automatically trigger all of these checks.
-A member of the WinUI team can trigger the Azure Pipeline checks by commenting "/azp run" on the PR.
+A member of the WinUI team can trigger the Azure Pipeline checks by commenting `/azp run` on the PR.
 The Azure Pipelines bot will then trigger the build.

 In order to have your change automatically merge once all checks have passed (including optional